Latest results from Nuveen’s EQuilibrium survey of institutional investors point to an expansion into niche areas of private fixed income.

 Environmental goals remain a priority

 Respondents showed a shift in sentiment regarding the energy transition, with 61% globally agreeing that a switch to a low carbon economy is inevitable, down from 79% in 2022.
 However, UK investors remain more optimistic, with 75% of all UK respondents saying a transition to low carbon is certain.
 Again, this number was higher for UK pension funds, with 78% agreeing to the statement.
+This shift reflects a growing pragmatism surrounding the energy transition, underlined by the 73% of all surveyed investors who believe that meeting the growing demand for power will require both renewable and fossil fuel energy.
+In the UK, 69% of surveyed responses agreed brown and green energy will be needed, though this number jumped to 83% for those answering on behalf of UK pensions.
+A growing area of interest for institutional investors is nature-based investment strategies, though this approach remains in its infancy for many.
+In the UK, 55% of surveyed investors agreed that nature loss is within the top-five of economic risks, (compared to 45% globally).

 “Investors have also shown an increasing appetite to diversify within their private allocations, such as private asset-backed securities, net asset value lending and energy infrastructure credit”